-The SecuriLock® passive anti-theft system provides an advanced level of vehicle theft protection.
-Your vehicle's engine can only be started with the two special SecuriLock® electronically coded keys provided with your vehicle.
-Each time you start your vehicle, the SecuriLock® key is read by the SecuriLock® passive anti-theft system.
-If the SecuriLock® key identification code matches the code stored in the SecuriLock® passive anti-theft system, the vehicle's engine is allowed to start.
-If the SecuriLock® key identification code does not match the code stored in the system or if a SecuriLock® key is not detected (vehicle theft situation), the vehicle's engine will not operate.
+This system provides an advanced level of vehicle theft protection.
+Your vehicle's engine can only be started with the two coded keys provided with your vehicle.
+Each time you start your vehicle, the coded key is read by the anti-theft system.
+If the key identification code matches the code stored in the anti-theft system, the vehicle's engine is allowed to start.
+If the key identification code does not match the code stored in the system or if a coded key is not detected (vehicle theft situation), the vehicle's engine will not operate.